aidenszeto/Spotif.ai/README.md

 ## Features
 ### Analyze your image!
 Type in the url of your image and click the "analyze image" button to display the detected happiness index and recommended playlist.
+The code for this component can be found under
+/MERN/src/components/detect.component.js